 The important thing to listen for is how the cuts to low and high frequencies make you feel.
 For example, as you cut lows, apart from increased clarity, pay attention to the emotional impact and feel.
 You may find the vocal sounding not only bigger, more intimate and nuanced as you increase the center frequency.
 With high-frequency cuts, remember that 4k-5kHz is just a ballpark number.
 You might want to leave frequencies up to 6kHz for the sake of bringing out air in an instrument or breathiness in a female vocal.
 Again, each sound is different and requires some experimentation.

-That wraps up our five-part tutorial on mixing with headphones.
+That wraps up our five-part article series on mixing with headphones.
 If you’ve been struggling to achieve mixes that compete with the pros, headphones and calibration software offer you an extremely cost-effective and accurate monitoring solution.
 Along with achieving a flat response for reliable mix decisions, Sonarworks software headphone and speaker response curves enable you to reference what your mix would sound like across several playback systems to ensure mix translation.
 In addition, if you mix entirely inside the box, you have the added convenience of being able to “take your control room with you” and mix anywhere at any time.
 Speaking of convenience, if you’re a travelling engineer, you won’t have to risk transporting your favorite monitors, or spend time getting used to the characteristics of an unfamiliar control room.